Ingmar-de-Vries/HierarchicalPriors/README.md

   - Run dRSA analysis, statistics, and plotting
     - In the "dynamicRSA" subdirectory, you'll find the following scripts:
       - "HierarchicalPriors_master_dRSA.m" - the main analysis pipeline from which all other functions are called.
+      - "v2struct.m" - little helper function that allows you to unpack a struct in one go so all fields become variables in your workspace.
+It's called in many functions to unpack the parameter variable from the master script.
       - "cluster_shell.m" - used for sending analysis as parallel jobs to a computing cluster (e.g., with different subjects and ROIs in parallel).
       - "HierarchicalPriors_defineSourceROIs.m" - create ROIs based on (combinations of) parcels of HCP atlas.
       - "HierarchicalPriors_checkAtlases.m" - just sanity check that correct atlas and inversion kernel will be selected in main analysis
       - "HierarchicalPriors_dRSA.m" - main analysis script, which is called from "HierarchicalPriors_master_dRSA.m"
       - "HierarchicalPriors_dRSA_con2con.m" - direct comparison between neural RDM of normal condition and neural RDM of inverted condition (i.e., Fig. 3 in paper)
-      - "v2struct.m" - little helper function that allows you to unpack a struct in one go so all fields become variables in your workspace.
-It's called in many functions.
-      - "HierarchicalPriors_STATS_ERFdynamicRSA_ROIsource.m" - run statistics on ROI-based dRSA results, and compute peak latency and representational spread (RS) index.
-This function is called from main script "DynamicPredictions_pipeline.m".
+      - "HierarchicalPriors_STATS.m" - run statistics on ROI-based dRSA results.
-      - "HierarchicalPriors_runFTstats.m" - shell around Fieldtrip functions for running cluster-based permutation tests on 2D dRSA matrix or on averaged dRSA lag-plot.
-This function is called from "HierarchicalPriors_STATS_ERFdynamicRSA_ROIsource.m".
+      - "HierarchicalPriors_statsFT.m" - shell around Fieldtrip functions for running cluster-based permutation tests on dRSA lag-plot.
+This function is called from "HierarchicalPriors_STATS.m".
 See scripts for details.
-      - "HierarchicalPriors_PLOTS_dRSA.m" - plot ROI-based results, in article: figure 2a, 3, and S1.
+      - "HierarchicalPriors_PLOTS_dRSA.m" - plot ROI-based results.
       - "brewermap.m" - creates nice colormaps that are colorblind friendly.
 Not my code, for all colormaps and source code see: https://colorbrewer2.org/
       - "boundedline.m" - creates nice shading around lines, e.g., with a measure of distribution across subjects (here standard error).
 Not my code, for source code see https://github.com/kakearney/boundedline-pkg